apache/shardingsphere-on-cloud/pitr/README.md

 - External access to Apache ShardingSphere Proxy
 - External access to OpenGauss Server via port 18080
 - Set below environment variables on OpenGauss Servers
-  - export PGDATABASE=13100
+  - export PGDATABASE=tpccdb
-  - export PGPORT=tpccdb
+  - export PGPORT=13100
 - OpenGauss has user `omm` and database `omm` which can be accessed
 - OpenGauss enables `cbm tracking`
 - SSL key pairs.
 Any valid key pairs are acceptable, they will be used for Pitr cli-agent secure communication